The d'Alembert Inevitability Theorem: Polynomial Classification

+The polynomial $A(y)-B(y)$ is a polynomial in one variable.
+A~polynomial that vanishes on a non-degenerate interval must vanish identically.
+Therefore

-By substituting $y=G(s)$, the previous identity holds for all $y$ in $\operatorname{Range}(G)$, and hence it must hold identically as a polynomial identity in $y$.
-However, by Lemma~\ref{lem:degree-mismatch}, the two sides have different degrees.
-This contradiction shows that no continuous nonconstant function $F:\Rp\to\R$ with $F(1)=0$ can satisfy the polynomial composition law for a symmetric polynomial $P$ of degree $d\ge3$. \end{proof}
+However, by~Lemma~\ref{lem:degree-mismatch}, the~two sides have different degrees, which is impossible.
+Hence, no continuous nonconstant function $F:\Rp\to\R$ with $F(1)=0$ satisfies the polynomial composition law for a symmetric polynomial $P$ of degree $d\ge 3$. \end{proof}

+{In Theorem~\ref{thm:degree-exclusion}, we assume that no cancellation occurs in the leading term.
+We now make this assumption~precise.